peilinye/tp/docs/UserGuide.md

-The indexes refer to the index numbers shown in the displayed guest/room list.
+The indices refer to the index numbers shown in the numbered guest/room list.

 Examples:
 * `checkin 5 g/1`